Brigid Lyons Thornton

 They joined her uncle Joe and cousin Rose in the Four Courts.
 On Thursday, Brigid and another member of Cumann na mBan were transferred to a first aid post at 5 Church Street.
 When the surrender took place, she was one of 77 women who were detained in Richmond Barracks.
 She was sent from there to Kilmainham Gaol and released on 9 May.

-After qualifying as a doctor, Brigid Lyons was the first woman to be commissioned an officer in the Irish army, serving as a first lieutenant in the Army Medical Service, 1922-24.
+After qualifying as a doctor, Brigid Lyons was the first woman to be commissioned an officer in the Irish Army, serving as a first Lieutenant in the Army Medical Service, 1922-24.
 She went on to have a distinguished career in public health.
-She married Edward Thornton, a Mayo native.
+She married Edward Thornton, a Mayo native in 1926.
 Brigid Lyons Thornton died in 1987.

 |Parents Names:||Daughter of Patrick Lyons and Margaret (née McGuinness), Scramogue|